 Our Day 2 was shorter.
 I was aiming to wake up at 6AM to be able to eat puto and tsokolate at their public market because as far as I can remember, the tsokolate I drank in Tagbilaran was the best tsokolate I had in my life (no offense to my Grandma!).
 But I wasn’t able to wake up at 6AM because the bed was so inviting and I did some work before I went to sleep the night before so I was exhausted.
 Anyway, a reason to visit again.
 Continue reading “Postcards from Behold Bohol, Day 2”

-I always treat Bohol an an important island, in terms of history, for the following reasons — the “Blood Compact,” Dagohoy’s 80-year revolution, and Pres.
-Carlos P. Garcia.
-Oh, and I should add Yoyoy Villame, who made recalling Philippine history easier by making a song out of it.
-Despite these, I think Bohol remains largely under the radar and is underrated.
+I always treat Bohol an an important island, in terms of history, for many reasons, including the “Blood Compact,” Dagohoy’s 80-year revolution, Pres.
+Carlos P. Garcia, and Yoyoy Villame, who made recalling Philippine history easier by making a song out of it.
+In addition to these significant contributions to Philippine history, Bohol also offers one-of-a-kind experience with the best of stunning rural landscapes and pristine beaches.
 Continue reading “Postcards from Behold Bohol, Day 1”

 On the last weekend of 2013, I had the chance to visit Bohol — after such a long time and after the October earthquake.
 I assisted in a wedding shoot and although it was a wedding, it was more like a “tour.”
 We traveled from Panglao, to Alburquerque to Loay.
 Along the way, I saw remnants of the damage of the quake — the Loay and Dauis Churches, the damaged roads and houses, but I also saw how the people are picking up their lives and continuing to live.
 It made me teary-eyed, but I fell asleep because it was raining.